 The primary approach to most payment fraudsters is to attempt payment with as many compromised payment methods as possible.
 As such, fraudsters have a large diversity of unique payment methods associated with their shopper profile.
 This check is aimed at identifying users whose payment method diversity fits the profile of a fraudster.

 This risk check should be configured based on a merchant's unique fraudster profile.
 Different verticals and business models have a wide diversity of expectations on how many payment methods a legitimate user may use; this trend also varies significantly by region.
 For example In the United States, it is common for consumers to have 3 or more credit cards.
-Merchant's should take care to analyze their fraudster and good-customer profiles in order to understand where to best configure this rule.
+Merchants should take care to analyze their fraudster and good-customer profiles in order to understand where to best configure this rule.

-Merchants can establish a threshold for both the number of unique payment methods and the timeframe allowed.
+You can establish a threshold for both the number of unique payment methods and the timeframe allowed.
 The default is 2 times over 30 days.